SylviaOne/Repo-hub/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!